 To maintain state-wide comparability of grading, all schools are required to submit to the Authority proposed grade distributions for Year 12 students in each pair of units for an ATAR, General or Foundation course.
-Schools are required to enter the proposed grade distributions directly into the Student Information Records System (SIRS) by the date specified in the Activities Schedule.
+Schools are required to enter the proposed grade distributions directly into SIRS by the date specified in the Activities Schedule.